- BOOK

 Constructing the Memory of War in Visual Culture since 1914: The Eye on War (New York: Routledge, 2018). https://doi.org/10.4324/9780203711385

-Peer-reviewed collection of twenty essays.
-A transnational, interdisciplinary perspective on the memory of war in visual culture from 1914 to the present.
 Contributors address issues relating to propaganda, wartime femininity and masculinity, women as war artists, trauma, the role of art in soldiery, art as resistance, identity and collective memory.
 Read front matter and introduction…

-Germanistik in Ireland Schriftenreihe, Vol. 3, Interrogating Normalcy: Proceedings of the Conference in German Studies, University College Cork, May 2011 (Konstanz: Hartung-Gorre Verlag, 2013, 146 pp).
+Germanistik in Ireland Schriftenreihe, Vol. 3, Interrogating Normalcy: Proceedings of the Postgraduate Conference in German Studies, University College Cork, May 2011 (Konstanz: Hartung-Gorre Verlag, 2013, 146 pp).

 POSTGRADUATE PUBLISHED ESSAYS (PEER-REVIEWED)